TheSethRose/X-Pilot/docs/tweepy-v2-api-overview.md

 ## Available API Features

-The Free 𝕏 API Plan provides access to a subset of Twitter API v2 endpoints.
+The Free 𝕏 API Plan provides access to a subset of 𝕏 API v2 endpoints.
 Here's what you can access:

 ### Tweets